Who Is Alexis Bledel?

 In her relatively short career, Bledel has shown a remarkable affinity for taking on diverse roles, from the love twisted artist Lena in 2005's The Sisterhood of the Traveling Pants and its 2008 sequel to a violent assassin in Violet and Daisy (2011).
 In more recent years Bledel has starred in several other films, including the Robert Redford directed historical drama The Conspirator (2010), The Brass Teapot (2012) and Parts Per Billion (2014).

 In 2012, Bledel earned another high-profile television casting when she landed the part of Beth Dawes, the wife of an insurance salesman in the AMC hit series Mad Men.
-The role not only hitched the actress to one of the most critically acclaimed programs on television, but it also introduced her to her future husband, Vincent Kartheiser, who plays Pete Campbell.
+The role hitched the actress to one of the most critically acclaimed programs on television and was a precursor to her even more prominent role in Hulu's The Handmaid's Tale, which premiered in 2017.
+Playing the character Ofglen, Bledel subsequently won her very first Emmy for Outstanding Guest Actress in a Drama Series that same year.
+For the second season of The Handmaid's Tale, which began streaming in April 2018, the actress was cast as a series regular.

 We strive for accuracy and fairness.
 If you see something that doesn't look right, contact us!